Important Changes at Vancouver Oral Surgery Group Regarding COVID-19

 In today’s covid-19 climate, Vancouver Oral Surgery Group’s goal is to create a safe environment for you and our staff while continuing to provide you with the individualized excellent care you have come to expect from our 50+ year history of serving our local community.
-Since mid-March of this year, we have continued to stay open in a limited capacity to treat urgent oral surgical problems while adhering to recommendations provided by the CDC, WISHA / OSHA, Governor Inslee and numerous organizations.
+Since mid-March of 2020, we have continued to stay open in a limited capacity to treat urgent oral surgical problems while adhering to recommendations provided by the CDC, WISHA / OSHA, Governor Inslee and numerous organizations.
 Unfortunately, the delay in “elective” extractions is no longer sustainable, as the longer we wait, more and more these “elective” extractions have become urgent.
 That does make sense because extractions are never recommended if they were not needed in the first place.
 As we anticipate more extractions will be performed, we believe the covid-19 guidelines provided by numerous organizations for treatment of dental emergencies are no longer sufficient.
 We believe more stringent protections for patients and staff are needed.
 The risks can never be zero, but with the numerous protocols we have implemented, the risk can be reduced to very minimal levels.

 Second, we strongly believe in the safety of our staff.
 Without a healthy staff, there cannot be a healthy practice.
 We have implemented a comprehensive Respiratory Protection Program which includes engineering, administrative and work practice controls.
 While isolating staff from covid-19 is the best method, obviously that is not always possible.
 That’s where the work practice controls come in.
 Our surgical staff is required to wear fit tested disposable N95 respirators (and a surgical mask on top of that if the N95 is not made for surgical use), protective eyewear, faceshield, disposable caps, gowns, shoe covers and surgical gloves.
 Additional staff hours have been hired and additional protocols have been implemented to further minimize risk of airborne and contact cross contamination.
 Anyone working on the front lines of this pandemic understands this PPE is uncomfortable.
 However, we strongly believe that this is necessary to protect our staff which ultimately protects their families and any elderly family members they may have at home.